-During your visit to Thailand you will undoubtedly get an introduction to Thai cuisine, yes Thai food is usually very spicy but spicy food does have health benefits, here are some of the health benefits of eating spicy food.
+During your visit to Thailand you will undoubtedly get a fiery introduction to Thai cuisine, yes Thai food is usually very spicy, but spicy food does have health benefits, here are some of the health benefits of eating spicy food.

 The many health benefits of eating spicy food include amongst other things, it can help you to keep cool, this is mainly because spicy food makes you sweat, and the evaporating sweat then has a cooling effect on your body, this may be a temporary fix but in the long term eating spicy Thai food is a good choice of food to eat to beat the heat, it helps to keep you cool by thinning the blood and improving circulation.
 As well as causing sweating, this heat also opens up your sinuses and encourages the flow of mucous which is good if you happen to be suffering with a cold or flu.

 The benefits of eating spicy food are not restricted to the circulatory system, capsaicin is also said to slow the growth of cancer cells, fight inflammation and bacteria and speed up your metabolism which in turn helps you lose weight.
 Spicy food also boosts your endorphin levels and gives you a feel-good factor, helps you to sleep more easily, and is thought to reduce the risk of brain and nervous disorders.
 Chilli peppers have high quantities vitamins A and C, red peppers contain high levels of beta caratone.

 Other beneficial spices found in Thai food are ginger and turmeric.
 The health benefits of eating ginger are relief of arthritis pain, ginger is also a proven remedy for motion sickness and nausea, it has anti-inflammatory properties and has even been used as an aphrodisiac.
 Turmeric too has anti-inflammatory qualities, plus anti-bacterial and painkilling properties.